US PGA golf betting tips: Preview, odds and best bets for third round

 It is possible to pick holes at least in the first three, with Mickelson prone to adding up to a dozen shots to his score from one day to the next, Oosthuizen so often flattering to deceive and yet to win a title of any description on US soil, and Koepka still having to prove that he can do this for four days.
 Many will expect him to, but it's just two months since he underwent surgery on a dislocated kneecap, and Kiawah Island is a pretty tough walk for all that it is relatively flat.

-Matsuyama then might be the one for outright punters.
-He's attempting to win his second major immediately after his first, a feat last achieved by Padraig Harrington in this event 13 years ago, which was considered something of a negative before the tournament.
+Matsuyama then might be the one for outright punters even though he's attempting to win his second major immediately after his first - a daunting task.
 Now having played his way into fourth, sitting two behind and free of the pressures which took years to overcome, he looks poised to capitalise should fears surrounding the front three come to fruition.

 Matsuyama at 8/1 is preferred to Koepka at 4/1 and Oosthuizen at 6/1, but I'll be hoping Mickelson sticks around and at least lands the place money in the top former winner market.
 Advised at 28/1 with three places each-way, he leads Koepka by one, with five back to Harrington and Keegan Bradley, and another shot to Collin Morikawa.
 Anyone else and you might be inclined to start counting the place money, but we'll save that for at least another 30-odd holes.